Christopher Morel Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

+- The Pirates pitching staff is 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.36).
+- The Pirates' 4.37 team ERA ranks 18th among all MLB pitching staffs.

-- The Pirates allow the second-fewest home runs in baseball (70 total, one per game).
+- Pirates pitchers combine to give up the second-fewest home runs in baseball (70 total, one per game).

-- His last time out was on Thursday against the Chicago Cubs, when the righty threw four innings, surrendering one earned run while allowing four hits.
+- The right-hander's most recent time out was on Friday against the Chicago Cubs, when he threw 4 1/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.